nitrain/nitrain/README.md

 ## Contributing

-If you would like to contribute to nilearn, we would be extremely thankful.
+If you would like to contribute to nitrain, we would be extremely thankful.
 The best way to start is by posting an issue to discuss your proposed feature.
 We use Poetry as our build tool.